 - If you’re using Microsoft products, then visit Microsoft store and click the menu icon on the top right.
 Click the “Download and updates” button to check for updates.

 This way you can update the software, and then try to upgrade Windows 10.
 You might not face the 0xC1900208 – 0x4000C error again.
-However, if the error is still bothering you, then use Kernel for Windows Data Recovery software to recover data.
+However, if the error is still bothering you, then use Windows Data Recovery software to recover data.

 It is an advanced tool that is specially designed to recover data after Windows 10 corruption issues.
 It can also recover/retrieve permanently deleted items or files.
-Kernel for Windows Recovery has some great features which make it stand out from other tools.
+Windows Recovery has some great features which make it stand out from other tools.

 - Recover Windows data from both logical and physical drives.